If you are a Veteran or widow of a Veteran, you may be entitled to certain Veteran benefits from the US Department of Veteran Affairs (VA).

 If you or your spouse served at least one day during a period of war, had 90 days of continuous military service, and were discharged from a branch of the U.S. armed forces under conditions that were not dishonorable, you may be eligible for this pension benefit.

-At Friedman Elder Law Department, we help South Florida Veterans and elders from all walks of life get the benefits they deserve.
+At Friedman Elder Law & Estate Planning Department, we help South Florida Veterans and elders from all walks of life get the benefits they deserve.
 Working with our experienced team will make it easier for you or your loved ones to qualify for benefits when the time comes.

 The Aid & Attendance benefit is non-service connected, meaning that the Veteran did not have to be injured during service to receive benefits.